 Catherine and William’s Anmer Hall home is handily situated just two miles from the Queen’s Sandringham home – so Granny is able to pop over to see the family any time she likes.

-According to reports, the royal couple have brought the property bang up to date, with the help of modern designer Ben Pentreath.
+According to reports, the royal couple have brought the property bang up to date since moving in, with the help of modern designer Ben Pentreath.
 Ben, a friend of Prince Charles, is said to favour bold colours and up-to-the-minute accessories, so it’s likely the Duke and Duchess’ country home is as stylish as it is comfy.

 Ben reportedly encouraged Catherine to get out of her comfort zone with the home re-design, and it’s now said that the abode is decorated in bright colours, with modern furnishings.